Speak Shakespeare monologues and scenes: tragedies

 How will I be taught, and will there be any work outside the class?

-Group work; pair and individual work in which different pieces are examined and worked on.
-Ideally you will have read the selected plays in advance.
+Group work; pair and individual work in which different scenes are examined and worked on.
+Ideally you will have read the selected play in advance.

 Are there any other costs?
 Is there anything I need to bring?